Introduction

 If an API assigns session cookies, these can be stored and reused in later REST call actions of the same process.

-The following section provides an overview of the activities that must be performed when entering a REST call action:
+In the following section, you will find an overview of the activities that you need to perform when entering a REST call action: